SMART Permission Tickets

 Introduction

-A Permission Ticket is an issuer-signed, sender-constrained JWT presented to a Data Holder's token endpoint via OAuth 2.0 Token Exchange (RFC 8693).
-It allows a client to redeem a portable authorization grant at any eligible Data Holder within the ticket's audience, without requiring the issuer to know where the subject has received care.
+A Permission Ticket is an issuer-signed JWT presented to a Data Holder's token endpoint via OAuth 2.0 Token Exchange (RFC 8693).
+It allows a client to redeem a portable authorization grant at any Data Holder that falls within the ticket's intended audience and satisfies its constraints, without requiring the issuer to know where the subject has received care.

-When present, a cnf.jkt claim cryptographically binds the ticket to the presenting client's key.
-A Data Holder authenticates the client, verifies the ticket signature against the issuer's published keys, enforces key binding if present, and grants access scoped to the intersection of requested and authorized access.
+When present, presenter_binding cryptographically binds the ticket to the presenting client's key and/or trust-framework identity.
+A Data Holder authenticates the client, verifies the ticket signature against the issuer's published keys, enforces presenter binding if present, and grants access scoped to the intersection of requested and authorized access.
 No user login is required at the Data Holder.

 Scope and Non-Goals